Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Introduction

-While these fast-cadence, wide-field optical surveys are ideal for discovering TDEs, a significant fraction of emission from some events is in the soft X-ray band \citep[e.g.,][]{ulmer99, auchettl17}.
+While these fast-cadence, wide-field optical surveys are ideal for discovering TDEs, a significant fraction of emission from some events is in the soft X-ray band \citep[e.g.][]{ulmer99, auchettl17}.
 Recently, an increasing number of TDE candidates discovered in the optical have exhibited strong X-ray emission.
-Examples include ASASSN-14li \citep[e.g.,][]{miller15, holoien16a, brown17a}, ASASSN-15oi \citep[e.g.,][]{holoien16c, gezari17, holoien18a}, ASASSN-18ul \citep[][; Payne et al., in preparation]{wevers19}, Gaia19bpt \citep{vanvelzen20}, ZTF19aapreis \citep{vanvelzen20}, and the TDE studied in this work, ASASSN-19dj.
-The combination of UV, optical and X-ray has given greater insight on the formation of an accretion disk, reprocessing, and the differences between thermal (non-jetted) and non-thermal (jetted) TDEs \citep[e.g.,][]{auchettl17}.
-In general, long-term X-ray light curves of TDE candidates are required to distinguish them from AGN and to study detailed accretion physics \citep[e.g.,][]{auchettl18}.
+Examples include ASASSN-14li \citep[e.g.][]{miller15, holoien16a, brown17a}, ASASSN-15oi \citep[e.g.][]{holoien16c, gezari17, holoien18a}, ASASSN-18ul \citep[][; Payne et al., in preparation]{wevers19}, Gaia19bpt \citep{vanvelzen20}, ZTF19aapreis \citep{vanvelzen20}, and the TDE studied in this work, ASASSN-19dj.
+The combination of UV, optical and X-ray has given greater insight on the formation of an accretion disc, reprocessing, and the differences between thermal (non-jetted) and non-thermal (jetted) TDEs \citep[e.g.][]{auchettl17}.
+In general, long-term X-ray light curves of TDE candidates are required to distinguish them from AGNs and to study detailed accretion physics \citep[e.g.][]{auchettl18}.

 In this paper we present the discovery and observations of ASASSN-19dj.
-Smaller datasets on ASASSN-19dj have been analysed by \citet{liu19} and as part of the larger sample in \citet{vanvelzen20}.
+Smaller data sets on ASASSN-19dj have been analysed by \citet{liu19} and as part of the larger sample in \citet{vanvelzen20}.
 Here we provide analysis of the host galaxy in addition to a longer observational baseline with corresponding detailed analysis of the UV/optical photometric, optical spectroscopic, and X-ray properties of ASASSN-19dj.
 Throughout the paper we assume a cosmology of $H_0$ = 69.6 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M} = 0.29$, and $\Omega_{\Lambda} = 0.71$.
 This paper is organised as follows.
 In Section \ref{obs} we detail the discovery and observations of the TDE.
 In Section \ref{analysis} we present the analysis our of results.
+Section \ref{sec:disc} provides a discussion of our results.
 Finally, our analysis is summarized in Section \ref{summary}.